pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 --------------------------------------------------------------

-The Pega deployment model supports advanced configurations to fit most existing client’s needs.
-If you are a Pega client and have known, required customizations for your deployment and you already use the following files to add your known customizations, you can copy those configurations into the configuration files Pega added for this purpose in the pega-helm-charts repository folder, \<local filepath\>/\<platform\>-demo/pega-helm-charts-master/charts/pega/config/deploy:
+The Pega deployment model supports advanced configurations to fit most existing clients' needs.
+If you are a Pega client and have known, required customizations for your deployment and you already use the following files to add your known customizations, you can copy those configurations into the configuration files Pega added for this purpose in the [pega-helm-charts](https://github.com/pegasystems/pega-helm-charts) repository folder, pega-helm-charts/charts/pega/config/deploy:

 - context.xml: add additional required data sources